Tuks-ICMM/VCF-Validation-Workflow/docs/01-documentation/01-installation.md

 ---
-title: Configuration
+title: Installation
 layout: page
-permalink: configuration
+permalink: installation
-nav_order: 2
+nav_order: 1
-has_children: true
+has_children: false
 ---

 # How to configure the workflow